 beautiful & painful in the same photo

-Pain and its management have always been a great challenge for all those people who are involved in the medical profession, be it doctors, therapists, or other health professionals.
-The facts that are surrounding pain and its transmission to the various parts of the body from the brain are very ambiguous.
-Different types of pain are known to occur in the body, and all of them have varying reasons.
+Pain and its management have always been a great challenge for all those involved in the medical profession, be it doctors, therapists, or other health professionals.
+The facts surrounding pain and its transmission to the various parts of the body from the brain are very ambiguous.
+In addition, different types of pain are known to occur in the body for varying reasons.

-Amidst this uncertainty, the problem arises when the patient complains of pain in the body, but the root cause for that pain cannot be diagnosed.
-It has been reported in ample cases that this undiagnosed pain for which no specific treatment exists and that persists and lingers, has resulted in severe health conditions in patients.
+Amidst this uncertainty, the problem arises when the patient complains of pain in the body, but the root cause cannot be diagnosed.
+Unfortunately, it has been reported in ample cases that this undiagnosed pain for which no specific treatment exists and that persists and lingers has resulted in severe health conditions in patients.

-Therefore, in such a case where forming a diagnosis for the underlying pain becomes severe, the doctors immediately provide symptomatic treatment so that the patient receives adequate relief from the problem, and complications do not arise.
+Therefore, when diagnosing the underlying pain becomes severe, the doctors immediately provide symptomatic treatment so that the patient receives adequate relief from the problem and complications do not arise.

 The Search for Alternative Treatments

 But providing symptomatic relief from any pain is easier said than done.
-Medical practitioners and even spiritual practitioners have proposed many treatment plans that can be effective for the management of pain.
-But, different types of pains respond differently to these treatments, and many don’t show any sign of improvement at all.
+Medical practitioners and even spiritual practitioners have proposed many treatment plans that can effectively manage pain.
+But, different types of pests respond differently to these treatments, and many don’t show any sign of improvement at all.

 Therefore, people are going in for alternative therapies that can be helpful in the management of their pain.
-One such alternative for the pain management process is that of adopting a meditation routine.
-Meditation for pain is now becoming an active part of treatment protocols whenever the target of the treatment is to reduce pain.
+One such alternative for the pain management process is adopting a meditation routine.
+Therefore, meditation for pain is now becoming an active part of treatment protocols whenever the target of the treatment is to reduce pain.

 Meditation for Pain

-Distress and suffering with a human eye crying a single teardrop with a screaming facial expression of anguish and pain due to grief or emotional loss or business burnout.
+Distress and suffering with a human eye crying a single teardrop with a screaming facial expression of anguish and pain due to grief, emotional loss, or business burnout.

 - Meditation for Chronic Pain

-Meditation for pain comes in handy when the patient is suffering from chronic pain.
-The meditation for chronic pain has reportedly shown good results and improvement.
-Chronic pain is the pain that has persisted in the body for a long time and does not resolve even on taking high doses of pain killers.
+Meditation for pain comes in handy when the patient suffers from chronic pain.
+The reflection for chronic pain has reportedly shown promising results and improvement.
+However, chronic pain has persisted in the body for a long time and does not resolve even when taking high doses of pain killers.
 In such a case, the mind has to be controlled so that the pain can be managed, and for this purpose, guided meditation for pain becomes very necessary.

 - Mindfulness and Pain

-As stated earlier, insight pain management is focusing mainly on promoting mindfulness.
-Although not much significant evidence is present that can assure the results from this guided meditation for pain management, there have been some pilot studies where great achievements have been recorded among patients who have suffered from vague pains such as those in fibromyalgia.
+As stated earlier, insight pain management focuses mainly on promoting mindfulness.
+Although not much significant evidence is present that can assure the results from this guided meditation for pain management, there have been some pilot studies where outstanding achievements have been recorded among patients who have suffered from vague pains, such as those in fibromyalgia.

 It was in these studies that it was also concluded that meditation for pain management could have a significant effect on improving the tolerance of pain, can help in decreasing the depression that one slips into when they have to suffer for a long time, and it elevates the overall state of mind.